shubham-bhadouria/Netflix-Movies-and-TV-shows-clustering/README.md

 Finally, K–Means clustering and hierarchical clustering is utilized to form 10 distinct clusters with similar data points.

-Using the data provided, we also implemented a simple recommender system that successfully generates Ten similar Movies or Tv-Shows for the given title.
+Using the data provided, I also implemented a simple recommender system that successfully generates Ten similar Movies or Tv-Shows for the given title.